linrunner/tlp-doc/installation/debian.rst

 .. note::

-    * Refer to `Debian backports`_ for setup instructions
-    * You must disable Secure Boot to use the ThinkPad specific packages
+    You must disable Secure Boot to use the ThinkPad specific packages

 .. _`Debian backports`: https://backports.debian.org/Instructions/